yohasebe/wp2txt/README.md

 Wikipedia dump file to text converter

+     CAUTION: This software is on an experimental stage.
+Use with care!

 ### About ###

 WP2TXT extracts plain text data from Wikipedia dump file (encoded in XML/compressed with Bzip2) stripping all the MediaWiki markups and other metadata.
 It is originally intended to be useful for researchers who look for an easy way to obtain open-source multi-lingual corpora, but may be handy for other purposes.